 - Conduct internal review requests or allocate to a senior officer

-- Provide six-monthly report to Ombudsman Management Group
+- Provide six-monthly report to Senior Management Team

 - Conduct annual review of compliance with the policy and associated procedures

 - Review policy and procedures at least every two years